jermafenser/doom64-dc/README.md

 - VMU SAVING IS NOW SUPPORTED. **5 free blocks are required.**

+Note: There must be a controller in the first controller port, and the VMU must be inserted into the first slot of the first controller.

 Both settings and game passwords can be saved.
 Setting changes are saved automatically when you exit any settings related menu.
+If you notice a short pause when moving between menus, the settings file is being updated.

-Game saves happen in the intermission screen after password is shown, or the 'Password' menu.
+Game progress saving happens in the intermission screen between levels.
+Hit a button when the password is shown and you will be prompted to save.
+Loading game progress can be done at any time from the 'Password' menu.
 I have only been able to test this with OEM Sega VMU.
 It is known that Performance 4x Memory Pack does NOT work.

+I have also implemented the original Controller Pak Management menus.
+Be careful, you can nuke your other saved games if you select the wrong one.
+Press Y+A together to select a file for deletion.

 - Rumble/Vibration/Purupuru Pack is also now supported.
 Go to `Options`, `Movement`, and select `Rumble: On.` I have only been able to test this with a RetroFighters StrikerDC wireless pad.